jangroth/aws-certification-notes/solutions-architect-professional.md

     * For *Console access*, this goes against an AWS SSO endpoint instead, SSO then invokes STS
   * If the request is successful, the API returns a set of temporary security credentials,
 * Note - federation through SAML is the 'old' way of doing things.
 Better to use AWS SSO

-> Security Assertion Markup Language (**SAML**) is an open standard for exchanging
-> authentication and authorization data between parties, in particular, between an identity provider
-> and a service provider.

-> An identity provider (**IdP**) is a system entity that creates, maintains, and manages identity information
-> for principals and also provides authentication services to relying applications within a
-> federation or distributed network.

 <a name="3_4_3"></a>
 ### [↖](#3_4)[↑](#3_4_2)[↓](#3_4_4) Custom Identity Broker